TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/mojiscript/index.md

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [Mojiscript](https://sampleprograms.io/languages/mojiscript) was written by:
+Hello World in [Mojiscript](https://sampleprograms.io/languages/mojiscript) was written by:

 - Noah Nichols
 - Patrick Biffle

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 17 2018 11:30:32.
-The solution was first committed on Oct 15 2018 16:02:18.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution